Is your marketing an investment or an expense?

 Marketing programs are useful for:

-• Helping the customer journey
+- Helping the customer journey

-• Customer onboarding
+- Customer onboarding

-• Customer retention
+- Customer retention

-• Most B2B sales
+- Most B2B sales

-• B2C large purchases
+- B2C large purchases

 How Campaigns and Programs Fit the Revenue Process

 Except for low consideration purchases, marketing campaigns frequently are targeted at one phase in the Awareness > Consideration > Decision customer journey.
-Examples include:

-• Direct mail campaign to create awareness and drive people to your website
+- Direct mail campaign to create awareness and drive people to your website

-• An email campaign with a coupon code designed to push prospects into making a purchase decision
+- An email campaign with a coupon code designed to push prospects into making a purchase decision

 Marketing Expense

-A business operating expense is payment made for the day-to-day functioning of a business.
+A business operating expense is a payment made for the day-to-day functioning of a business.
 Once the money is paid, it’s gone.
-Advertising that has a goal of generating immediate sales is a typical marketing expense.
-You pay for the advertising, prospects view it, and if they don’t act the money is pretty much lost.
-You may get a little back in the future due to awareness, and the adage it takes seven touches for someone to remember your brand.
-But for the most part, the money was spent with little return.
+Advertising that aims to generate immediate sales is a typical marketing expense.
+You pay for the advertising, prospects view it, and the money is lost if they don’t act.
+It is still a marketing touchpoint, so you may get some brand awareness benefits.
+It typically takes seven touches for someone to remember your brand.
+But if your goal is short-term sales, the money is spent whether there’s return on investment or not.

 Marketing campaigns are, for the most part, expenses.
-The benefit incurred from money spent on calendar based marketing activities happens during the campaign time frame or there is no benefit.
+The benefit incurred from money spent on calendar-based marketing activities happens during the campaign time frame, or there is no benefit.

 Marketing Investment